 Other than the giraffe, the outdoor decks on the Anthem of the Seas are very similar to her older sister ship the Quantum of the Seas.

-The next 12 pages provide a look at some of the distinctive outdoor areas on the Anthem of the Seas cruise ship, including the North Star, Flowrider, swimming pool, and RipCord by iFly.
-It also provides a look at the exterior of the ship and some of the views guests get while sailing away from New York City, one of the world's best sailaway ports.Continue to 2 of 13 below.
+Take a look at some of the distinctive outdoor areas on the Anthem of the Seas cruise ship, including the North Star, Flowrider, swimming pool, and RipCord by iFly.
+You'll also see a look at the exterior of the ship and some of the views guests get while sailing away from New York City, one of the world's best sailaway ports.Continue to 2 of 13 below.

 02 of 13